Jammu and Kashmir Awami Ittehad Party

-Awami Ittehad Party (abbr.
-JKAIP) is an Indian political party in Jammu and Kashmir union territory.
+Jammu and Kashmir Awami Ittehad Party (abbr.
+JKAIP) is an Indian political party in the Indian Union Territory of Jammu and Kashmir.
 Founded in 2013 by Engineer Rashid, the party has been active in local politics, including the 2024 Jammu and Kashmir Legislative Assembly election.

 While the Jammu and Kashmir Awami Ittehad Party presents itself as an alternative to traditional political forces in the region, some political commentators have speculated that it may have ties to or be indirectly sponsored by the Bharatiya Janata Party (BJP), possibly acting as a proxy.
 However, the party leadership has consistently denied these claims, asserting its independence and focus on regional issues.

 History

 Foundation

 The Awami Ittehad Party (AIP) was founded in 2013 by Sheikh Abdul Rashid, commonly referred to as Engineer Rashid, who had previously been an independent member of the Legislative Assembly of Jammu and Kashmir representing the Langate constituency.
 Rashid had gained prominence for his views on the Kashmir conflict and his advocacy for peaceful resolutions to the region's political disputes.
 AIP was established as an alternative to both the mainstream political parties in Jammu and Kashmir, such as the National Conference (NC) and the People's Democratic Party (PDP), as well as separatist factions.